 This recipe for Brazilian Cheese Bread, also known as Pão de Queijo, is so unbelievably easy to make.
 It makes a delicious grain-free and gluten-free bread that is perfect for snacking.
-Learn how to make homemade cheese bread with this quick and simple recipe.
+Learn how to make homemade cheese puffs with this quick and simple recipe.

 If you have never tried Brazilian cheese bread before, you are in for a treat.
 They are like little cheese puffs that are crispy outside but amazingly soft and chewy inside.
 I would say that they are similar in texture to Japanese mochi.

 This Brazilian cheese bread recipe is made with only a handful of ingredients: milk, egg, olive oil, tapioca flour, salt and shredded cheese.
 I like to use a combination of cheddar and mozzarella, but any grated cheese will work in this recipe.

-To make the cheese bread, simply add all of the ingredients to a blender, blend until smooth, then pour the batter into a mini-muffin pan and bake.
+To make the cheese bread, simply add all of the ingredients to a blender and blend until smooth.
+Then pour the batter into a mini-muffin pan and bake.
 That’s it!

 What is Tapioca Flour?

 Tapioca flour is a starch that is extracted from the cassava plant, which is native to the central-west region of Brazil.
 Similar to other starches, tapioca flour is a very fine, white powder.
 It works very well in gluten-free baking, because it helps create a crisp crust and chewy texture in baked goods.
 Due to its neutral flavor, it can also be used to thicken soups, sauces, and pie fillings without altering the taste.

 You can find tapioca flour/starch in the international foods section of the grocery store, at natural food stores, or you can order it online.
 I love and use this one from Thrive Market because it is completely organic, preservative-free, and non-GMO.